gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	persistence of the second-arc weaker relational / separating plateau across another slice as an active lower-order organizational state
 -	loosening of that persisted second-arc plateau without abrupt disappearance of transformed prior organization
 -	graded weakening of downgraded relational constraint rather than binary collapse
+- completion of the second-arc weaker relational plateau into stabilized clearer independent separation, with prior shared organization preserved only as weak transformed background constraint

 ---

 ## What has not yet been tested

 The following remain untested:
--	whether the now-loosening second-arc weaker relational plateau fully crosses into clearer independent separation or temporarily re-stabilizes
+- whether the newly stabilized clearer-independent state after second-arc plateau decay deepens further, reopens to weak recovery pressure, or oscillates near the boundary between weak constraint-memory and renewed lower-order relation
 -	whether the second-arc downgraded plateau moves more quickly toward clearer separation than the first one did
 -	bounded failure from the re-promoted stable joint state back into defended independence rather than weaker relation
 -	comparison of resilience between the first promoted stable-joint arc and the second re-promoted one